joshhornby/joshhornby.github.io/_posts/2026-02-10-managing-up-as-tech-lead.md

 > This post is part of my [Tech Lead Series](/tags/tech-lead), a collection of practical advice for engineers stepping into leadership roles.

 My first serious mistake as a tech lead came from not managing up.
 The team had been struggling with a legacy system for months.
 I mentioned it in passing to my engineering manager, assuming she knew how bad it was.
 She didn't.
 When the system finally caused a major incident, she was blindsided.
-Her question afterward stung: "Why didn't you tell me this was a problem?"
+Her question afterwards stung: "Why didn't you tell me this was a problem?"

 I had told her.
 Once, briefly, buried in a longer conversation.
 I'd assumed that was enough.
 It wasn't.